Skip to main content

-If you are applying by exam and this is your first nurse license in the United States, Washington state will be your Initial US state of licensure.
+If you are applying by exam, this is your first nurse license in the United States, Washington state will be your Initial US state of licensure.
 Knowing this is key if you ever wish to practice in another state.

-If you are a recent grad or applying for your first-ever RN or LPN license, you need to apply by exam.
+If you are a recent graduate or applying for your first-ever RN or LPN license, you need to apply by exam.
+For a step-by-step guidance on the application process, please review this PowerPoint.

 Before You Apply

-- Please only apply when you are ready to schedule and take the NCLEX exam upon completion of your nursing education program (within 2 weeks) to avoid your application being closed due to inactivity.
+• Please only apply when you are ready to schedule and take the NCLEX exam.
+If you will be ready to sit for the NCLEX immediately upon completion of your nursing education program, please submit your online application about two weeks prior to your completion date

 Requirements